SSCOR BLOG

 2. Pressure-control ventilation delivers volume until the desired pressure is reached during inspiration.

-3. Volume control and time-limited ventilation delivers the desired air amount within a certain period.
+3. Volume control and time-limited ventilation deliver the desired air amount within a certain period.